chandimawj/hello-world/README.md

 Hi Humans!

-Chandima here, That means i'm one with the moon or I came frrom the moon itself.
+Chandima here, That means i'm one with the moon or I came from the moon itself.
 I really don't know exactly.
 Still figuring it out.